Nocksoft/Author-Box-by-Nocksoft/readme.txt

 == Setup ==
 * Install plugin
-* (optional) Go to settings -> Author Box to setup size of avatars or other settings like look of avatars
+* (optional) Go to settings -> Author Box to setup global settings like font sizes or other settings like look of avatars
 * Go to user profiles to enter biographical info
 * (optional) Go to user profiles to tick local avatars and enter a URL to you personal avatar
+* (optional) Go to user profiles to enter other informations about the author

 == Frequently Asked Questions ==